kevh-ppl/kevh-ppl/README.md

 ---

-### 🚀 Looking for a job because I can not keep eating bytes, also I need a good chair for the good of my engineer's buttocks
+### 🚀 Looking for a job because I can not keep eating bytes, also I need a good chair for the good of my engineer's back.

 - 🎓 Just a near-gratuation Computer Engineering student with computer science as the very one passion that gave sense to his life.
 - 💡 2 years experience working with web technologies as part of my graduation project and my work placement time.